skeeto/skeeto.github.com/_posts/2021-12-04-Fast-CSV-processing-with-SIMD.markdown

 ### Results

-In my benchmark, which includes randomly occurring quoted fields, the SIMD version is 10x faster than the original.
+In my benchmark, which includes randomly occurring quoted fields, the SIMD version processes at ~4 GiB/s — 10x faster than the original.
 I haven't profiled, but I expect mispredictions on the bit-mask loop are the main obstacle preventing the hypothetical 32x speedup.

 My version also optionally rejects inputs containing the two special control characters since the encoding would be irreversible.
 This is